Dviros/RAT-via-Telegram/README.md

 - You can also modify the name of hidden `.exe` file and location & name of the folder where the hidden `.exe` will hide itself.
 To do this; modify `compiled_name` and `hide_folder` respectively.
 - Assign your known chat ids to beginning of RATAttack.py

-## Notes:

-- Currently only Python2 is supported.
-Python3 support will be added soon!

-## Contributing:

-- This project is still in very early stages, so you can expect some bugs.
-Please feel free to report them!
-Even better, send a pull request :)
-- Any new features and ideas are most welcome!
-Please do submit feature requests by creating Issues

-## Disclaimer:

-**This tool is supposed to be used only on authorized systems.
-Any unauthorized use of this tool without explicit permission is illegal.**

 ## License: